Connected Communities Ordinance

-Collaboratively developed by Elevated Chicago, city departments and leaders from community and citywide organizations, the proposed policy aims to lever tools of urban planning to address historic disinvestments in Black and Brown communities, and avoid displacement triggered by gentrification.
+Click here to download a mini-poster for your window or office.
+Collaboratively developed by the Elevated Chicago coalition, City departments and leaders from community and citywide organizations, the Connected Communities ordinance aims to implement the City’s ETOD policy plan adopted in 2021 by the Chicago Plan Commission.
+The ordinance levers tools of urban planning to address historic disinvestments in Black and Brown communities, and avoid displacement triggered by gentrification.

-“It’s clear that both real estate developers and building tenants appreciate the benefits of transit-served economic development and housing projects,” said Dept. of Planning and Development Commissioner Maurice Cox.
+“It’s clear that both real estate developers and building tenants appreciate the benefits of transit-served economic development and housing projects,” said Dept. of Planning and Development Commissioner Maurice Cox at the time of policy recommendations.
 “This effort will help ETOD become more prevalent in portions of the City where the transit resources exist, but development doesn’t.”